abbyswag/EasyEase/README.md

 # EasyEase
-This is fully functional 3d model sharing website.
+This is a 3d model sharing website.
 # Languages
 Html /
 CSS /